serendipityerr/Learning-Notes/README.md

 # Learning-Notes

-Record some (simple) learning notes, hoping they'll be helpful to everyone^^.
+Record some (simple) learning notes, hoping they'll be helpful to everyone.^^